Decades (David Palfreyman and Nicholas Pegg album): Singles and videos

 'We All Fall Down', featuring Sarah Jane Morris on lead vocal, was released as a single on 30 June 2017, a month ahead of the album.
 The single was accompanied by a video directed by Nicholas Pegg, which was shot on location on Dartmoor and featured Sarah Jane Morris alongside actors David Warner, Richard Coyle and Edward Holtom.

 'Dead End Morning', featuring David Palfreyman on lead vocal, was released as the album's second single on 1 September 2017.
-The video was directed by Tom Saunders and Nicholas Pegg, and again featured actors David Warner, Richard Coyle and Edward Holtom alongside Palfreyman in a computer-animated dystopian cityscape.
+The video was directed by Tom Saunders and Nicholas Pegg, and again featured actors David Warner, Richard Coyle and Edward Holtom alongside Palfreyman in an animated dystopian cityscape.

 ‘Hurting, Sinking’, featuring Jessica Lee Morgan on lead vocal, was released as the third Decades single on 8 December 2017.
 The video, released a week earlier, was directed by Paul Vanezis and featured Jessica Lee Morgan in a candle-lit room full of memorabilia, encountering her younger self in a mirror.

 ‘Eyes Wide’, featuring Cassidy Janson on lead vocal, was released as the fourth single from Decades on 20 April 2018.
 The video, directed by Tom Saunders, featured Cassidy Janson performing the song against a CGI backdrop of a train speeding through a surreal landscape, and once again featured cameo appearances by actors David Warner, Richard Coyle and Edward Holtom.